Donating securities ‘in-kind’ to charity

 Donating cash or selling appreciated securities?

 Most people make periodic charitable donations in cash, but that may not be optimal when you own securities that have appreciated in value.
 Cash is worth what you have in your hands, but appreciated securities carry a waiting tax bill.
-More specifically, in the 2024 Federal Budget the income inclusion rate for capital gains was increased to 2/3, but the prevailing 1/2 rate remains available for individuals on the first $250,000 of capital gains in any year.
-For trusts and corporations, the 2/3 rate applies to all capital gains.
-The 1/2 rate is used in the examples in this article.
+That appreciation is known as a capital gain, and while there is no tax on unrealized gains during the time one is holding investments, tax does apply in a year when there is a disposition/realization.
+The current income inclusion rate brings 1/2 of the capital gain into income, which is what is used in the examples in this article.

 Let’s say you want to contribute to a local charity’s capital fund, and you have equal balances in your chequing account and your (appreciated) securities account.
 If you write a cheque, you still have your securities, but with their pending tax liability.
 If you sell the securities to make the donation, there is less money available for the donation due to the tax, which means that either the charity gets less, or you need to top up the donation from your chequing account.